xoidlabs/xoid/readme.md

 - Easy to work with nested states
 - Computed values, transient updates
 - Can be used as an optics (lenses) library
-- No middlewares are required for async stuff
 - Can also be used to express finite state machines
+- No middleware is required for async/generator stuff
 - Global state and local component state in the same API